Labour Conference 2024

 Seconder: Communication Workers Union

 The motion below was the health motion passed by conference.
 We were unable to insert a section on PAs but even if we had been able to do so the motion is inadequate in many ways.
-Its misrepresentation of the role of the NHS is striking.
+Its misrepresentation of the principles of the NHS is striking.
+It is not a mere broker – commissioner.

 Health Mission